QuadPiPS: A Perception-informed Footstep Planner for Quadrupeds With Semantic Affordance Prediction: Legged Egocan

 \subsubsection{Primitive Shape Steppability Policies}

 Each primitive shape class is assigned a mesh-based steppability policy that defines which faces of the shapes should be assigned which labels.
 The three labels used are:

-\begin{itemize} \item \textbf{Steppable (Green):} can support a stable foothold \item \textbf{Passable (Yellow):} can not support a stable foothold, but can be stepped over by a foot swing trajectory \item \textbf{Non-passable (Red):} can not support a stable foothold and can not be stepped over by a foot swing trajectory \end{itemize}
+\begin{itemize} \item \textbf{Steppable (Green):} can support a stable foothold \item \textbf{Passable (Yellow):} can \textit{not} support a stable foothold, but can be stepped over by a foot swing trajectory \item \textbf{Non-passable (Red):} can \textit{not} support a stable foothold and can \textit{not} be stepped over by a foot swing trajectory \end{itemize}

-For Cuboids, Ramps, and Cylinders, the top face is labeled as steppable due to its flat horizontal geometry.
-If the height of the primitive exceeds a maximum swing height for the robot leg, in this work defined as $h_{\rm max} = 0.10 \text{ m}$, then all vertical faces are labeled as non-passable.
+For Cuboids, Ramps, and Cylinders, the top face is labeled as steppable due to its planar geometry.
+If the height discontinuity surrounding the primitive exceeds a maximum swing height for the robot leg, defined as $h^{\rm max}_{\rm swing} = 0.15$~m, then all vertical faces are labeled as non-passable.
 Otherwise, the vertical faces are labeled as passable.
-For Spheres and Semispheres, the entire primitive is labeled as non-passable if the diameter and radius respectively exceed $h_{\rm max}$.
-Otherwise, the entire primitive is labeled as passable.
-For Pipes, Poles, and Tubes, the entire primitive is labeled as non-passable if the $z-$dimension of its pose exceeds $h_{\rm max}$.
+For Spheres, Semispheres, Poles, Pipes, and Tubes, the entire primitive is labeled as non-passable if the $z$-coordinate of the top of the primitive exceeds $h^{\rm max}_{\rm swing}$.
 Otherwise, the entire primitive is labeled as passable.
 Lastly, floors are labeled as completely steppable.